-Master of Arts, Master of Arts for Teachers, and Doctor of Philosophy Students develop individualized programs of study in consultation with a plan of study committee consistent with the department's interpretive focus on the relationship between communication and culture as manifested in and through the topics of rhetoric, media, performance, and ethnographic studies.
+Master of Arts and Doctor of Philosophy.
+Students develop individualized programs of study in consultation with a plan of study committee consistent with the department's interpretive focus on the relationship between communication and culture as manifested in and through the topics of rhetoric, media, performance, and ethnographic studies.
 Graduate students can also earn a Ph.D. minor that draws upon the department's focus on communication and culture.